wandb/examples/README.md

 ### keras-cnn-nature

 Trains a small CNN on images of plants and animals using Keras.
 Highly configurable through command line flags--run with ``-h`` to see all the options.
+The ``data_tools`` directory contains a helper script to generate more manageable training datasets from the full 186GB iNaturalist 2017 dataset.

 ```
 cd examples/keras-cnn-nature